soxueren/atsd/api/network/series.md

 ## Data Types

-New metrics will be initialized with `float` data type by default.
+New metrics will be initialized with the `float` data type by default.

 To insert metric samples with another data type, create or update metric properties using [Meta API](/api/meta/metric/update.md) or the user interface.

 ## New Records

-If the command references non-existent entities, metrics or tags, such objects will be created and registered automatically.
+If the command references non-existent entities, metrics, or tags, such objects will be created as new records and registered automatically.

-Entity, metric and tag names are case-insensitive and will be converted to lower case when inserted whereas tag values are case-sensitive.
+Entity, metric, and tag names are case-insensitive and will be converted to lower case when inserted, whereas tag values are case-sensitive.

 ## Examples